shoal3/ExtraFlagGloss/README.md

 ![3](images/3.png)

-6. Export the flag icon as a png file.
+6. Export as a png file.

 ![4](images/Bolivia.png)